Common Mistakes Made Importing Cosmetics to the USA

 Declaring a Color Additive That Is Not FDA Approved

 You may have approval for a color additive in your country, but if it’s not approved in the USA or the country you are importing to, your shipment will be detained, confiscated or even destroyed predicated on the seriousness of the violation.
-Review this list of color additives approved for use in cosmetics in the United States and also the basic requirements on color additives and cosmetics and how they are categorized.
+Make sure to review this list of color additives approved for use in cosmetics in the United States and also the basic requirements on color additives and cosmetics and how they are categorized.

 Declaring an Ingredient That Is Not FDA Approved.

 For example, the use of chloroform in cosmetic products is prohibited because it causes cancer in animals and is likely to be harmful to human health, too.
 The use of vinyl chloride is prohibited as an ingredient of aerosol products because it causes cancer and other health problems.
-Review the list of ingredients that are prohibited or restricted.
+Make sure to review the list of ingredients that are prohibited or restricted.